alexbsec/VulkanExperiment/README.md

 ## Compiling

-To compile this project, you need to have GLM installed on your local machine
+To compile this project, you must have GLM and Vulkan installed on your local machine

 ### Installing GLM